Center-for-Space-Engineering/sensor_interface_api/HOWTO.md

 sensor_parent.save_data(self, table = f'processed_data_for_{self.__name}', data = data)
 ```
 - `table` is the name of the table you want to save into, the data is the data.
 - NOTE: data is a dictionary of the data you want to save, where the key is the column name, and the value mapped to is a list of data points to insert.
 I wrote it this way so that it would be easier to processes by type then save it all at once.
 Make sure your list are the same lengths.
+- NOTE: If your any of your columns contain byte data you need to call `sensor_parent.save_byte_data`, following the same structure.
+Reminder saving byte data only works for tables that only have one column.

 #### - Graphing data
 Graphing is a simple x, y graph.
 After talking with our scientist, I assumed this would be sufficient for debugging.
 It should be easy to use, simply call: